 The LLVM project is becoming one of the top platforms of choice for compiler research at universities.
 The Grants & Scholarships program is designed to support student presenter travel to the LLVM Developers’ Meetings and other conferences that students may attend and present their LLVM and compiler related work.

-Lastly, our Women in Compilers & Tools program aims to increase the wide set of diverse contributors to participate in the LLVM Project and the field of compilers and tools.
-We hope to achieve this by increasing awareness of the LLVM project at various technical conferences with strong female participation, established a mentor program, and lower barriers of entry for this field.
+Lastly, Community.o is our Diversity and Inclusion program which aims to increase the wide set of diverse contributors to participate in the LLVM Project and the field of compilers and tools.
+We hope to achieve this by increasing awareness of the LLVM project at various technical conferences with strong participation, established a mentor program, and lower barriers of entry for this field.
 To learn more about our ongoing efforts in this area, please visit the Community.o homepage.